 WAS 2014 Annual Conference - September 17-20, 2014,

-It is a bit early to try to detail what our WAS Conference program may be next year, but out President, Dr. Jerry Bromenshenk, already is looking for some specific assistance.
-You can find the details in his President's Message.
-The Message is in the current issue of the WAS Journal, and is separated out in our President's Message link.
+It is a bit early to try to detail exactly what our WAS Conference program may be in September, but our President, Dr. Jerry Bromenshenk, already is looking for some specific assistance.
+You can find many details of future plans in his May President's Message.
+The Message is in the May issue of the WAS Journal, as well as separated out in our President's Message link.

 Jerry sees our current membership "greying" around him.
 With all the new interest in beekeeping, there must be a pool of younger folks to fill in like we did (Yikes!)
 35 years ago.

 We have been told to move over to social media and stop thinking about putting our messages on paper, anymore.
 Well, we won't abandon the print media, yet, but we are making plans for "going social."

 In that regard, Jerry is thinking about trying to put together a beekeeping directory of the western states that would include the names of all the local clubs that have been popping up all over the place.
 If you are aware of one or more of those clubs, and they have a serious interest in being on such a list, please send the verified contact information to Jerry and he will compile the data for distribution on our website.
 Jerry has set up a unique email account for this and other 2014 conference matters at: firstname.lastname@example.org.